Remark on Serre $C^*$-algebras: Example

-Since $|{\Bbb Z}^2 / (I-L_p){\Bbb Z}^2|=det~(I-L_p)$, one can identify $Fr_p$ and $L_p$ and, therefore, one obtains an isomorphism ${\cal E}({\Bbb F}_p)\cong {\Bbb Z}^2 / (I-L_p){\Bbb Z}^2$.
+Since $|{\Bbb Z}^2 / (I-L_p){\Bbb Z}^2|=det~(I-L_p)$, one can identify $Fr_p$ and $L_p$ and, therefore, one obtains an isomorphism $\mathcal{E}({\Bbb F}_p)\cong {\Bbb Z}^2 / (I-L_p){\Bbb Z}^2$.
 Thus (\ref{eq33}) can be written in the form

-Finally, consider an arithmetic scheme, $X$, corresponding to ${\cal E}(K)$; the latter fibers over ${\Bbb Z}$, see [Silverman 1994] \cite{S}, Example 4.2.2 for the details.
-It can be immediately seen, that the RHS of (\ref{eq34}) coincides with the scheme $X$, where the regular fiber over $p$ corresponds to ${\cal E}({\Bbb F}_p)$ {\it ibid.} The argument finishes the proof of claim of example \ref{ex3}. $\square$
+Finally, consider an arithmetic scheme, $X$, corresponding to $\mathcal{E}(K)$; the latter fibers over ${\Bbb Z}$ [Silverman 1994] \cite[Example 4.2.2]{S}.
+It can be immediately seen, that the RHS of (\ref{eq34}) coincides with the scheme $X$, where the regular fiber over $p$ corresponds to $\mathcal{E}({\Bbb F}_p)$ {\it ibid.} This argument finishes the proof of proposition \ref{ex3}. \end{proof} \begin{remark} The Frobenius endomorphism $Fr_p=L_p$ is induced by map $\alpha$, since $\alpha$ defines $\hat\alpha$ (i.e. matrix $A$) and the latter is linked to $L_p$ via formula (\ref{eq30}). \end{remark}